Powered by WHOOP

 So I designed a better way forward.

-These are all your “duties” as a strategic account seller, like:
+These are all your “duties” as a tech seller, like:

 Customer-facing: